Updated: December 7, 2021

 Support your goals

 Define and work on a long-term goal because it helps overcome FOMO temptations.
-Always ask yourself before buying or doing something out of FOMO, how will this contribute to achieving my goals in life?
+Always ask yourself before buying or doing something out of FOMO, how will this contribute to achieving your goals in life?

 Your measure is not dictated by the things you own – it is defined by the principles you uphold and the actions you do every day.
 Give yourself more credit and be known not for the things you have, but for who you are as a person.